 Like Bairo Alto, another iconic and previously moribund neighborhood across the downtown area, Alfama, is now also teeming with 20-somethings.
 I’ve heard French, English, and other non-local languages spoken a lot.
 It’s hard to say whether the speakers were exchange students or tourists, but I am sure the neighborhood has a fair share of both.
 Alfama and Bairo Alto are both famous for their big role in the development of traditional fado music.
 Naturally, bars and restaurants with fado nights still exist there, but they are gradually reorienting their programming to target foreigners, mainly 20- and 30-somethings, who now comprise the majority of their audience.
 The effect can be almost comical, as when half of the tables in a small tasca are occupied by twenty-year-old, six-feet-tall Teutonic blondes all listening intently to soul-rending songs about love, poverty, music, and fate (fado’s perennial topics; hence the style’s name).
 It is a sight to behold.

 Just north of Bairo Alto, in the Príncipe Real neighborhood, one can now hear almost as much French as Portuguese (I can confirm this after spending three months living there earlier this year).
-This small central district, around and downhill from the Jardim do Príncipe Real, is only a short distance away from the Lycée français, where French-speaking parents (and not only them) take their offspring for their daily schooling – en français, bien évidemment.
+This small central district, around and downhill from the Jardim do Príncipe Real, is only a short distance away from the Lycée français, where French-speaking parents (and not only they) take their offspring for their daily schooling – en français, bien évidemment.
 The language of Molière is heard a lot around the Lycée, too.
 Similar story downhill, near the Cais do Sodré train station, and around Bica, especially after the sun goes down.
 Both are active nightlife spots that are crawling with foreigners.
 Warning: if you’re a foreign-looking male and go out anywhere downtown, mentally prepare to be offered drugs.
 Many, many times.
-There are streets in which “walking” feels more like running the gauntlet and someone who looks like me will be constantly swatting away offers of “Hash?
+There are streets in which “walking” feels more like running the gauntlet and any male who… let's say… self-identifies as young (voilà my awkward stab at self-description) will be constantly swatting away offers of “Hash?
 Coke?”

 At daytime, most tables at the old-school Lisbon coffee houses (A Brasileira, Martinho da Arcada, Pastaleria Suiça; all located in the Baixa/Chiado district) are occupied by grey-haired, map- and guidebook-carrying masses, while a younger gaggle of students, expats, and assorted citoyens du monde prefer to sip their lattes in newer establishments: Fabrica Coffee Roasters (Avenida de Liberdade), Copenhagen (Príncipe Real), Le Petit Prince (also Príncipe Real), Heim Café (Santos), and others of the same mold.
 These new places typically offer artisanal “third wave” coffee and some international fare to nibble on.
 Which is hardly surprising: all of them were opened in the last three years by fresh intra-European arrivals to Portugal (from Moldova, Denmark, France, and Ukraine, respectively).
 In other words, it’s newcomers serving newcomers.
 But who exactly are these newcomers anyway?